 No one wants to think about their own death.
 However, there are many decisions that can – and should – be made now.
 After all, caring for your loved ones doesn’t have to end when you are gone.
 There are ways you can protect them, even when you are no longer here.
 With an estate plan, you can decide how your family is protected and provided for.
 You can even ensure that inheriting your estate is painless and expedient, with minimal potential for disputes.
-With the right planning now, you can ensure that your loved ones are protected from painful and drawn out probate proceedings while they are still grieving.
+Retaining the right Houston estate planning lawyer can ensure that your loved ones are protected from painful, expensive and drawn out probate proceedings while they are still grieving.

 Most people erroneously believe that estate plans are for the rich and wealthy.
 However, this is simply not true.
 Anyone with property or assets of any kind can benefit from an estate plan.
 If you have small children, then an estate plan is needed.
 This will ensure that the courts do not intervene to decide who will raise them when you are gone.
 As you can see, estate planning is a critical step towards protecting your property and the people you love most.

 At Roger G. Jain & Associates, P.C., we know that planning for your older years, and what happens to your assets after you pass can be difficult and uncomfortable.
 That is why we work patiently and efficiently to help you through the estate planning process.
 We want you to feel safe and supported while we discuss your wishes and help design an estate plan that will fit your needs best.